notaryproject/.github/CONTRIBUTING.md

    - After an issue is created, it will be labelled `bug` or `enhancement`, and `triage`.
 2. Triage: The maintainers will triage the issues.
 The results of triage could be one of the following:
    - Remove label `triage`, and add the issues to the correct milestone
-   - Keep label `triage` to indicate that further triage is required
+   - Remove label `triage`, and labelled `question` to indicate this issue need further information
    - Remove label `triage`, and labelled `wont fix` to indicate this issue is out of the scope of the Notary Project or other reasons.
 3. Development:
    - An issue labelled `enhancement` normally require solution proposal and spec updates if needed before implementation